MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 If you enable this policy, a "See more results" / "Search Everywhere" link will not be shown when the user performs a search in the start menu search box.

 If you disable or do not configure this policy, a "See more results" link will be shown when the user performs a search in the start menu search box.
 If a 3rd party protocol handler is installed, a "Search Everywhere" link will be shown instead of the "See more results" link.